nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:

 * The selected `Internship` would be updated with the new task added in the list in an ascending manner, with the internship with the task that has the earliest date and time that is on or after the current time at the top.

 ### Deleting a task from a selected internship application : `deltask`

-Deletes a task from a selected internship application at the selected `Internship` from InTrack.
+Deletes the task at the specified index in the task list of a selected internship application.

-Format: `deltask INDEX`
+Format: `deltask TASK_INDEX`

-* Where `INDEX` refers to the index of the list of tasks in the selected internship
+* Where `TASK_INDEX` refers to the index of the task in the list of tasks of the selected internship.

 Examples of usage: